anxuanhan/ConMIL/README.md

 This step trains the ConMIL framework using extracted WSI features and encoded pathological text embeddings.

-Key arguments:
-- `--use_neg`: whether to use negative prompts for contrastive semantic scoring
-- `--neg_weight`: weighting factor for negative prompt similarity
-- `--kan_grid`: grid size used in the KAN classifier

 Pretrained ConMIL checkpoints are also available on [Hugging Face](https://huggingface.co/ananananxuan/ConMIL/tree/main).